 Robinson College, Cambridge

-Following an initial feasibility study and successful applications to the Environment Agency for the appropriate permissions, Robinson College has asked ICAX to install a water source heat pump to meet the base load of its heating and hot water requirements by heat exchange with Bin Brook which runs through the college grounds.
+Following an initial feasibility study and successful applications to the Environment Agency for the appropriate permissions, Robinson College has asked ICAX to install a water source heat pump to meet the base load of its heating and hot water requirements by heat exchange with Bin Brook, a tributory of the Cam, which runs through the college grounds.

-Surface water heat pump is chosen by Robinson College, Cambridge
+Surface water heat pump is chosen by Robinson College

-The surface water heat pump at Robinson College will transfer heat from Bin Brook to heat the college in winter and provide hot water all year round.
-ICAX is using heat pumps and seasonal thermal energy storage with a sophisticated energy management system to provide a totally automated system that balances the temperature in the building by heat exchange with the stable temperature of the water in the brook that runs through the college gardens.
+The surface water heat pump at Robinson College transfers heat from Bin Brook to heat the college in winter and provide hot water all year round.
+ICAX is using heat pumps and a sophisticated energy management system to provide a totally automated system that balances the temperature in the building by heat exchange with the temperature of the water in the brook that runs through the college gardens.

-The existing gas boilers are being retained as a back-up and to supplement the water source heat pump on cold days.
+A high temperature heat pump has been installed to deliver temperatures similar to those issued by the original gas boilers.
+The existing gas boilers are being retained as a back-up to supplement the water source heat pump on cold days.

-The benefits of using a surface water heat pump are that this will:
+The benefits of using a surface water heat pump are that this:

-- reduce the annual cost of heating (in conjunction with RHI income)
+- reduces the annual cost of heating (in conjunction with RHI income)

-- reduce carbon emissions by recycling heat from Bin Brook into the college
+- reduces carbon emissions by recycling heat from Bin Brook into the college

-- provide cooling in summer as well as heating in winter from one integrated system
+- provides cooling in summer as well as heating in winter from one integrated system

-- install a safe, silent, invisible heating system which meets all planning requirements
+- installs a safe, silent, invisible heating system which meets all planning requirements

-- invest in a heating and cooling systems that will last for generations
+- invests in a heating and cooling system that will last for generations

-- reduce the need to import or burn fuel in Cambridge
+- reduces the need to import or burn fuel in Cambridge.

-The ICAX heating installation at Robinson College will emit no gases into the atmosphere and will play its part in improving the Air Quality in Cambridge.
+The ICAX heating installation at Robinson College emits no gases into the atmosphere and plays its part in improving the Air Quality in Cambridge.